 6. Subject to departmental approval, nine graduate credit hours of transfer credit may be applied toward the requirements of a master's degree, and no more than one-third of the total graduate hours required for the doctoral degree may be transfer credit for doctoral students.
 (See Transfer Credit and Credit by Examination policies earlier in this section of the Catalog.)
 Petitions to extend transfer credits should be submitted to the departmental/ program graduate committee.
-If approved by the departmental/ program graduate Studies Petitions Committee.
-However, petitions for acceptance of more than nine hours of transfer credit, which are not approved at the departmental/program level, may be submitted to the College of Graduate Studies Petitions Committee Studies Petitions Committee for review and disposition.
+If approved by the departmental/ program graduate committee, such requests do not require review and approval by the College of Graduate Studies Petitions Committee.
+However, petitions for acceptance of more than nine hours of transfer credit, which are not approved at the departmental/program level, may be submitted to the College of Graduate Studies Petitions Committee for review and disposition.
 Not more than one-half of a student's total graduate degree program may be a combination of transfer credit and credit by examination.